Tag Archive for: test development

 Step 1: Prepare Your Team

-The modified-Angoff process depends on a representative sample of subject matter experts (SMEs), usually 6-20.
+The modified-Angoff process depends on a representative sample of SMEs, usually 6-20.
 By “representative” I mean they should represent the various stakeholders.
 For instance, a certification for medical assistants might include experienced medical assistants, nurses, and physicians, from different areas of the country.
 You must train them about their role and how the process works, so they can understand the end goal and drive toward it.

 Step 2: Define The Minimally Competent Candidate (MCC)